Adding/Removing Spouse or Children

 - A copy of the child’s current immigration document, for example his/her Confirmation of Permanent Residence, Permanent Resident Card (front and back), or Temporary Resident Permit, and

-- A letter from the Director, Adoption Branch, Ministry of Children and Family Development, to Citizenship and Immigration Canada, stating that the Ministry has no objection to the adoption (a letter of no objection).
+- A letter from the Director, Adoption Branch, Ministry of Children and Family Development, to Immigration, Refugees and Citizenship Canada, stating that the Ministry has no objection to the adoption (a letter of no objection).

 Removing a Former Spouse

-In the case of divorce, the former spouse is no longer eligible for coverage as a dependent and must apply for separate coverage.
+In the case of divorce, the former spouse is no longer eligible for coverage as a spouse and must apply for separate coverage.

 Children are no longer eligible for coverage on a parent or guardian’s account when they: